Diluting Brand Integrity—Converse Makes A Misstep

 I’ll couch my rant by saying that fashion—and perhaps especially shoe fashion—is a strange business.
 And whether you’re a high-end fashion house like Comme Des Garcon or a lower-end peddler of disposable threads (think Old Navy), you’re all about selling more stuff to more people for more money than they paid last season.
 (Let’s keep this inflation trend going.)

-But there’s this thing called “brand dilution,” also known as “excessive brand extension.”
-It happens when a brand puts out a product that is out of step with its core values—values that Converse (imho) established in 1917 with the All Star.
-And I hate to pick on one product, but I’m honestly having trouble imagining a brand extension more excessive than a Converse shoe with a high, chunky platform heel.
+Typically, you can tell that a company is diluting its brand when it put out a product that is out of step with its core values—values that Converse (imho) established in 1917 with the All Star.
+And I hate to pick on one product, but I’m honestly having trouble imagining a brand extension more excessive than their recent release of a Converse shoe with a high, chunky platform heel.
 In fact, the whole “platform” idea seems to have gone viral at Converse, with 142 platform styles online for women and (sorry to do this to you) 78 platform styles for men!
 (Right now I’m picturing Chuck Taylor doing a hesitation dribble in his grave.)

 Okay, I’m not a hater.
 If you’re height-challenged and need the extra inch and a half those platform Chucks provide, you have my blessing.
 My beef is that this is brand dilution, plain and simple.
 This is not the Converse brand.
 Converse All Stars don’t have heels!!!
 Classics are classics for a reason, and they shouldn’t be messed with.
 Not now, not ever.
 The phrase, “What will they think of next?” usually has a positive connotation but in this case, I shudder to think.
 Converse shoes with roller skates attached?
 A Converse All Star with uppers made of beef jerky you can snack on, and when the jerky’s all eaten, you lace them up and the shoe becomes some strange kind of sandal?!